Thunder acquire 17th pick Pokusevski from Timberwolves

 It has been a busy month for the Thunder.

 Last week, they promoted their former D-League coach, Mark Daigneault, to head coach.
-On Sunday, it was reported that the Thunder agreed to send guard Dennis Schroder to the Los Angeles Lakers for Danny Green and the pick that became the 28th selection.
+On Sunday, the Thunder agreed to send guard Dennis Schroder to the Los Angeles Lakers for Danny Green and the pick that became the 28th selection.

 On Monday, the Thunder sent All-Star guard Chris Paul and Abdel Nader to Phoenix for Kelly Oubre Jr., Rubio, Ty Jerome, Jalen Lecque and a protected 2022 first-round pick.

-Hours before the draft, it was reported that the Thunder will send Green and Terrance Ferguson to Philadelphia for Al Horford, a future first-round pick and a second-round pick in Wednesday’s draft.
+Hours before the draft, it was reported that the Thunder will send Green and Terrance Ferguson to Philadelphia for Al Horford, a future first-round pick and the 34th pick in Wednesday’s draft.
+The Thunder also got the rights to European point guard Vasilije Micic.

+That 34th pick turned into 19-year-old Theo Maledon.
+The 6-foot-4 guard played the last three seasons in France’s top league with ASVEL-Villeurbanne.
+In 2018-19, he won a league title with ASVEL, was selected to the All-Star Game and earned the Rising Star Award as the league’s top young player.

+The Thunder made another move in the second round: They picked up Czech guard Vit Krejci from the Wizards after Washington took him with the 37th pick, and Oklahoma City will send point guard Cassius Winston to the Wizards with the 53rd choice in return, according to a person familiar with that deal who spoke to The Associated Press on condition of anonymity because the swap had not been announced.

 Oklahoma City’s rebuild was expected to start a year earlier, but the Thunder surprised the league by reaching the playoffs and pushing Houston to seven games in the first round.
 But after the season ended, coach Billy Donovan left and landed with the Chicago Bulls, and the dominoes began falling from there.